Aaron Newman is the proprietor of Newman's Menswear on King Street East, a family business that has been in operation since 1927.

 Larry Pattison is a local blogger, life-long resident of Hamilton, and father to two amazing girls.
-His blogging projects include Save Ivor Wynne Stadium, A Beautiful Night for Football, Hockey Night in Hamilton, and his main blog, Shaking the Tree.
+You can follow his writing at Shaking the Tree.
 Larry is a registered candidate for Ward 3 School Board Trustee.

 Larry Strung was trained as a mechanical engineer, and worked in that field for 20 years before following his heart and launching a second career as a commercial photographer.
 Originally from Toronto, Strung and his family moved to Hamilton in the fall of 2006 following a four-year stint in Liverpool, UK.
 Best known for his Hamilton 365 project, where he created a portrait of a different individual in this city each day throughout the 2008 calendar year, Strung remains passionate about the revitalization of his adopted city.

 Laura Babcock is President and Owner of POWERGROUP Communications Inc, a national communications firm providing branding strategies, corporate communications, professional development training, and multimedia products since 1999.

 Laura is a community advocate specializing in social policy, shifting attitudes and economic revitalization.
 She is proud to be a collaborative member of the Hamilton Roundtable for Poverty Reduction.